Dynamic self-loops in networks of passive and active binary elements: The combinatorics and structure of self-loops

-Transition graphs (t-graphs) have emerged as a powerful framework for capturing and studying sequential responses \cite{paulsen2019minimal,mungan2019networks,van2021profusion,teunisse2024transition}.
-In these, states $S$ are represented by nodes, and their transitions under zero-temperature, quasistatic driving with a global field $H$ form directed edges (Fig. 1-c of the main text, and Figs. \ref{fig:cycles_ensemble}).
+Transition graphs have emerged as a powerful framework for capturing and studying sequential responses \cite{paulsen2019minimal,mungan2019networks,van2021profusion,teunisse2024transition}.
+In these, states $S$ are represented by nodes, and their transitions under zero-temperature, quasistatic driving with a global field $H$, form directed edges (Fig. 1-c of the main text, and Figs. \ref{fig:cycles_ensemble}).
 The range of stability of state $S$ is given by its upper and lower switching fields $H^{\pm}(S)$ (which follow from the extrema of $H^{\pm}_i (S)$, see main text), and an up or down transition is initiated when $H > H^{+}(S)$ or $H < H^{-}(S)$.
-Here, we use the framework of t-graph to represent the structures of the different possible self-loops.
-Therefore, we will restrict to only represent the unstable states involved in said self-loops.
+Here, we use this framework to represent the structure of self-loops, focusing on the repeating cycle of their unstable states.